Netcracker/KubeMarine/documentation/Troubleshooting.md

 # Troubleshooting Tools

-This section describes the additional tools that Kubemarine provides for convenient troubleshooting of various issues.
+This section describes the additional tools that KubeMarine provides for convenient troubleshooting of various issues.

-## etcdctl script
+## Etcdctl Script

 This script allows you to execute `etcdctl` queries without installing an additional binary file and setting up a connection.
 This file is installed during the `prepare.thirdparties` installation task on all control-planes and requires root privileges.